Kapowsin Water District Receivership

 The County will take over customer billing functions from Valley Water District.
 Kapowsin customers will submit payments to the County per the instructions listed in the County bill statement.
-We anticipate sending the first customer bill statements out by 12/31/17 with a bi-monthly billing cycle.
+The first customer bill statements were sent out on 12/31/17 and will continue on a bi-monthly billing cycle.

 Will there be a rate change?

 At this point it is premature to say what will happen with rates.
-Pierce County will most likely start transitioning over with the same rates that Valley was charging until an evaluation is complete.
+Pierce County will start transitioning over with the same $150/month base rate (see link below) that Valley was charging until an evaluation of all operating and improvement cost is complete.
 If Pierce County needs to propose a rate change or a special assessment, it will go through the County Council approval process.